corda/corda/docs/source/api-contract-constraints.rst

 For instance, two cash states of $100 and $200 may both be internally valid, but replacing the first with the second isn't allowed unless you're a cash issuer - otherwise you could print money for free.

+For a transaction to be valid, the ``verify`` function associated with each state must run successfully.
+However, for this to be secure, it is not sufficient to specify the ``verify`` function by name as there may exist multiple different implementations with the same method signature and enclosing class.
+This normally will happen as applications evolve, but could also happen maliciously.

+Contract constraints solve this problem by allowing a contract developer to constrain which ``verify`` functions out of the universe of implementations can be used (i.e. the universe is everything that matches the signature and contract constraints restrict this universe to a subset).
+Constraints are satisfied by attachments (JARs).
+You are not allowed to attach two JARs that both define the same application due to the *no overlap rule*.
+This rule specifies that two attachment JARs may not provide the same file path.
+If they do, the transaction is considered invalid.
+Because each state specifies both a constraint over attachments *and* a Contract class name to use, the specified class must appear in only one attachment.

-So what defines which ``verify`` method is used?
-This is in fact chosen by the creator of the transaction.
+So who picks the attachment to use?
+It is chosen by the creator of the transaction.
 However, states specify a constraint over the contracts (really, apps) that can be used.
 This creates a balance of power between the creator of data on the ledger and the user who is trying to edit it, which can be very useful when managing upgrades to Corda applications.

-There are two ways of upgrading a smart contract in Corda:
+There are two ways of handling upgrades to a smart contract in Corda:

 1. *Implicit:* By allowing multiple implementations of the contract ahead of time, using constraints.
 2. *Explicit:* By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the